RajaGitHubRepo/hello-world/Angular_Ngrx/Redux_Pattern.md

-Redux is not just for Angular, almost all front end frameworks use this statemenagnet library. by using redux we can build predictable state containers for javascript apps.
+Redux pattern (library) is not just for Angular, almost all front end frameworks use this statemenagnet library. by using redux pattern we can build predictable state containers for javascript apps.

 ## Ngrx has 3 following main principles
     1. Single Source of truth is called State